 Teaching English can take you across the world.
 Many of the opportunities are in the Middle East and Asia.
 Europe is seeing a greater need as well because of many refugees resettling in European countries.

 How does teaching English overseas spread the Gospel?

 Teaching English allows missionaries to provide a service that meets a tangible need.
 This is important as many countries legally prohibit religious workers.
 The platform of teaching provides a legitimate way for missionaries to enter a country.

 And, ultimately, teaching builds relationships with dozens of students, parents and co-workers that otherwise wouldn’t be possible.
-This happens in places like the Czech Republic, where middle school teachers are connecting with students and staff from more than 30 towns and villages.
-Or in places like Chad, where English teachers are connecting with Muslims who have never heard the gospel.
+This happens in places like the Czech Republic, where middle school teachers connect with students and staff from more than 30 towns and villages.
+Or in places like Chad, where English teachers are connecting with Muslims who have never heard the Gospel.

 The opportunities to make an eternal impact through teaching English are real and wide open.
-Consider one of the 350 ways you can teach overseas.
+Consider one of the over 250 ways you can teach overseas.
 Where will you go be a teacher?